History and culture

-Please don’t forget to visit our wonderful Grantown Museum.
-Where you can discover more about the town and the local history.
+Grantown Museum.
+Where you can discover more about the town and its history.
 There are some wonderful pictures and historic pieces on display.
-The museum also acts as a tourist information centre and you should look out for special events, including live music and talks throughout the season.

-Ruthven Barracks – You could visit the well preserved ruin of Ruthven Barracks dating from 1719.
-Where there are some beautiful photo opportunities and some interesting information on the barracks too.
+Ruthven Barracks – A well preserved ruin dating from 1719.
+There are some beautiful photo opportunities.

-Highland Folk Museum – Take a step back in time at the Highland Folk Museum in Newtonmore for an insight into the lives of the Highland community over the years.
-This open air museum showcases a variety of dwellings that would have been lived in by Highlanders over the years.
-It is well worth a visit and is close to Ruthven Barracks.
+Highland Folk Museum – This open air museum showcases a variety of dwellings that would have been lived in by Highlanders over the years.

-Strathspey Steam Railway – Just 20 minutes away from Strathallan is the glorious Strathspey Steam Railway which you can pick up in Aviemore or from Broomhill Station just 5 minutes from Grantown-on-Spey.
-They also offer special cream tea and evening meal packages which should be booked in advance during the summer.
+Strathspey Steam Railway – The steam railway offer special cream tea and evening meal packages which should be booked in advance during the summer.

-Ballindalloch Castle – You could also enjoy the grandeur of Ballindalloch Castle, which has been the home of the Macpherson-Grants since 1546.
+Ballindalloch Castle – Home of the Macpherson-Grants since 1546.
 You can visit some of the rooms in the house, enjoy a walk around their gardens and also have some tea and cake in their cafe.
-There are also some longer walking routes you can take from the castle and they also host a variety of events throughout the year too.

 Loch Ness and Urquhart Castle – Only an hour away this is the perfect day trip while staying at Strathallan Guest House.
-Jacobite cruises are available on Loch Ness or you can drive along the loch and visit the breath-taking Urquhart castle, a very well preserved ruin that sits on the banks of Loch Ness.
 The castle is managed by Historic Scotland and has a lot of information on its rather difficult past.

-Knockando Woolmill – It is believed that this woolmill was opened in 1784 in the small village of Knockando.
+Knockando Woolmill – It is believed that this woolmill was opened in 1784.
 This beautiful place has been lovingly restored and you can walk around and rediscover the history and art-form of weaving in the Highlands.
-The volunteers offer demonstrations and activities during the spring and summer months.
-It is free to visit and they have a lovely visitor centre with a brilliant cafe.
-You can also buy some hand woven items from the small shop too.